45 RPM (song)

 "45 RPM" is a song written by Mike Peters and Steve Grantley.

-Background and writing

 The song was the first official release by the Alarm since 1991, although it was originally credited as a recording by the Poppy Fields.

-The single was released on 7" vinyl and two CD editions.

-It was billed as an advance release from the album In the Poppy Fields.
+The single was released on 7" vinyl and two CD editions and was billed as an advance release from the album In the Poppy Fields.

-Chart performance

-The song reached No. 28 on the UK Singles Chart, and No. 6 on the UK Independent Singles Chart.
+The song reached No. 28 on the UK Singles Chart and No. 6 on the UK Independent Singles Chart in 2004.